-The Root domain URL is the address a visitor will be directed to if they enter only your custom domain.
+The Default page is the address a visitor will be directed to if they enter only your custom domain.

-Let's say you have a music business and your website is erigbymusicstars.com, and you're using the custom domain erigby.com to customize links.
-If a visitor enters only erigby.com into their browser, you can direct them to erigbymusicstars.com with the Root domain URL setting.
+Let's say you have a music business at the website erigbymusicstars.com, and you're using the custom domain erigby.com to customize links.
+If you set erigbymusicstars.com as your Default page, visitors will be directed there if they enter only erigby.com.

-The Invalid address URL setting works the same way but is used when someone enters your custom domain and makes a mistake with the rest of the web address (the back-half).
+The Error/404 page works the same way, but is used when someone enters your custom domain and makes a mistake with the rest of the web address (the back-half).